Thanking of YouTM About Us

 Bios

-Born and raised on Long Island, N.Y., Nora (Wahl) Firestone is a freelance writer and newspaper correspondent living in Virginia Beach, Va. with her loving husband and three adored children.
+Born and raised on Long Island, N.Y., Nora (Wahl) Firestone is a freelance writer and newspaper correspondent living in Virginia Beach, Va. with her husband and three children.

-Firestone founded ThankingOfYou.com after a relatively extensive, yet futile attempt to contact two elementary school teachers from the district of Plainedge, Long Island.
-The contributions of Mrs. Shore and Mr. Sybil may have seemed small decades ago--a simple sentence or two to recognize, affirm and inspire her creative thinking in first grade; a few minutes to cheer her on when everyone else rallied for her opponent in sixth grade.
+Firestone founded ThankingOfYou.com after a relatively extensive, yet unsuccessful search to thank two elementary school teachers from the district of Plainedge, Long Island.
+The contributions of Mrs. Shore and Mr. Sybil may have seemed small decades ago--a simple sentence or two to recognize, affirm and inspire her creative and critical thinking in first grade; a few minutes to cheer her on when everyone else rallied for her opponent in sixth grade.
 But the self-discoveries born of these simple conveyances turned out to be essential tools on which the young girl would rely--and with which she'd eventually build--throughout a lifetime of challenges and creative endeavors.

 Firestone believes that Shore's and Sybil's contributions exemplify the small but great things people do for each other every day, often never knowing what effect they may have.
 These acts, words and interactions help shape us; they give us the confidence and the tools we need to carry on that day, that week, that year, that lifetime.
 A teacher might teach 25 students a year, for 30 years, and at the age of retirement wonder, "Did I make a difference?"
 In thinking about all the other people who had touched her life, Firestone realized the need for people worldwide to connect in the spirit of gratitude for each other.

-Gratitude itself has been one of the most present, powerful and perpetual forces in Firestone's life, having empowered her to not only rise above a litany of challenges and adverse circumstances, but to thrive as a joyous, empathetic, motivated and influential individual despite how others might have interpreted the odds.
+Gratitude itself has been one of the most present, powerful and perpetual forces in Firestone's life, having empowered her to not only rise above specific challenges and adverse circumstances, but to thrive as a joyous, empathetic and motivated individual despite how others might have interpreted the odds.
 In April, 2008, amid tremendous personal challenges and, ironically, fueled by her unwavering desire to express gratitude to those two teachers, the "big idea" dawned on her: A Web site whereby people could post their stories of gratitude for the recipients to read wherever on Earth they roam.
 She saw these stories being life-affirming, uplifting and even spiritually moving for their intended recipients (or their families) and inspirational models for other readers, illuminating the power of great acts--big and small--to positively affect the world in any number of infinite possible ways.

 She envisioned people connecting and reconnecting via these stories, and families of the deceased reading about how their loved ones had profoundly touched the lives of others.
-She realized that the search for one's "life's purpose" seemed to be an innate, yet often low-yielding endeavor, as many people are inclined to search forward and not within the framework of who they already are, who they have already been to others and what they're already creating for humanity daily with every living breath.
+She realized that the search for one's "life's purpose" seemed to be an innate, yet often low-yielding endeavor, as many people are inclined to search forward and not within the framework of who they already are, who they have already been to others and what they're already creating for humanity daily with their thoughts, words and actions.

-In short, Firestone saw the ability to facilitate for others what she'd gained so much from: The perpetual force of gratitude--as recognition of what is great, affirmation that it matters and inspiration for its due continuum.
+In short, Firestone saw the ability to facilitate for others that from which she'd gained so much: the perpetual force of gratitude--as recognition of what is great, affirmation that it matters and inspiration for its due continuum.

 Said Firestone: "When you focus on what is good and great, you experience that which is good and great.
 When you experience what is good and great, you emanate and share that which is good and great.
-When you emanate and share that which is good and great, you inspire the focus, the acts and the emanation of goodness and greatness in others, thereby helping to fuel the amazing 'good, great gratitude machine' and facilitate fulfillment of its inherent directive to spin full-circle and freely throughout humanity."
+When you emanate and share that which is good and great, you inspire the focus, the acts and the emanation of goodness and greatness in others, thereby helping to fuel a sort of 'machine of perpetual positivity' and facilitate fulfillment of gratitude's inherent directive to spin full-circle throughout humanity."

-Firestone is also the daughter of Karen and Ed, the big sister to four amazing brothers and a big fan of their beautiful respective wives and children.
+Firestone is also the daughter of Karen and Ed, the big sister to four brothers and a big fan of their respective families.
 She holds her family and friends in high esteem and values each for their individual and exceptional offerings in the world.

 Gratitude affirms life.
 Express yours at ThankingOfYou.com